josequesadaacosta/WANDA_lic/RF24/README.md

 This chip uses the SPI bus, plus two chip control pins.
 Remember that pin 10 must still remain an output, or the SPI hardware will go into 'slave' mode.

+This library is the compatible with Teensyduino.
+Use this version instead, it's already tested. //lenapizarro